ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY.md

   - transformations that preserve distances between pairs of points
 - `singular value decomposition`
   - states that any square matrix A can be expressed in the form $A = U\Delta V^{\top}  $, where U and V are both orthogonal matrices (which might be different) and $\Delta$ is a *nonnegative* scaling matrix
-  - Therefore, *all linear transformations defined by matrix multiplication can be expressed as a sequence of rotations/reflections, together with a single ansiotripic scaling*
+  - Therefore, *all linear transformations defined by matrix multiplication can be expressed as a sequence of rotations/reflections, together with a single ansiotripic scaling factor*

 ## Linear Transformations